 The Chinese government recognises the need to protect the country’s environment.
-They have introduced policies to reduce air and water pollution, waste control, and to protect and increase the forest areas; since 2015 all opencast slate quarrying has ceased and slate must now be mined.
-China Slate always puts environmental considerations and the method of quarrying at the top of the list when choosing potential quarry sites.
+They have introduced policies to reduce air and water pollution, waste control, and to protect and increase the forest areas; since 2015 since 2015 the Chinese government closed all existing slate quarries.
+All new operators must submit new applications inclusive mining design, environmental protection, health and safety measures.
+Prosper Slate and China Slate always put environmental considerations and the method of quarrying at the top of the list when choosing potential quarry sites.

 Crucially for those living in the slate quarry areas, the government has forbidden farming on land that slopes more than 25 degrees.
 Instead, trees will be planted in these areas to generate more forests.
 Although this has clear benefits for the environment, it has also placed an increased strain on village farming.